ferranGimeno/Assignment2/README.txt

 SELECT AVG(*) FROM User as u, Activity as a WHERE u.id = a.userid

 3. Find the top 20 users with the highest number of activities.
-SELECT x FROM x WHERE x LIMIT 20 ASC
+SELECT u.id FROM x WHERE x LIMIT 20 ASC

 4. Find all users who have taken a taxi.
-SELECT x FROM x WHERE x
+SELECT u.id FROM User as u, Activity as a WHERE u.id = a.user_id AND a.transportation_mode LIKE "taxi"

 5. Find all types of transportation modes and count how many activities that are tagged with these transportation mode labels.
 Do not count the rows where the mode is null.
- TDT4225 - Fall
-2022
-8

 6.
     a) Find the year with the most activities.
     b) Is this also the year with most recorded hours?